dougy147/mcbash/README.md

 ## Size sometimes matters

-For `00:1A:79:xx:xx:xx`-like MAC addresses (the most commonly used), there are $16^6$ possibilities.
+For `00:1A:79:xx:xx:xx`-like MAC addresses (the most commonly used), there are $16^6$ possibilities (≈16.7million).
 The collision probability on sparsely populated servers is low by definition.

 ## Instructions for careless minds